Our tips for moving to Costa Rica

 I titled this blog, “our tips for moving to Costa Rica” it easily could have been titled “our moving nightmare.”
 It seems that even when you are careful, get recommendations and follow expert advice, everything still can go to heck in a hand basket.

-As I have already covered some of our moving to Costa Rica experiences in my previous blogs, I will skip over much of the detail and just hit a few of the relevant “lowlights.”
+I have already covered some tips for moving to Costa Rica in my previous blogs.
+So I will skip over much of the detail and just hit a few of the relevant “lowlights.”
 Even though we were careful and went by the book, there are things happened to us that you may be able to avoid.

 After soliciting moving quotes, we selected an experienced Costa Rican international mover given to us by a trusted “recommender.”
 This C.R. mover was bonded as was their U.S. agent that packed us in California.
-(We wanted to insure our load and bonded agents are required to allow the client’s possessions to be insured while stored and in transit.
+We also wanted to get insurance on our load.
+Because bonded agents are required to allow the client’s possessions to be insured while stored and in transit.
 The following 4 tips for moving to Costa Rica are based on these experiences.

 We watched the process as carefully as we could between interruptions, but as it turned out, our crew loaded 42 items more than were listed on the manifest.
 When it was finally counted by Costa Rica customs when the container was unpacked in Costa Rica, there were 42 more items than were entered on the manifest.
 For instance, there were three bundles of garden tools that had only one number and only one line entered on the manifest.
 If you do nothing else, be certain that each and every item or box has a separate number and is entered separately on the shipping manifest.
 Not having this match up when being unloaded caused some of our essential items to be held by customs for an additional six months.